XYZ345492/CHAT-APPLICATION/README.md

 # CHAT-APPLICATION

-name : Sameer L
+name   : T GANESH
-company : CODTECH IT SOLUTIONS id : CDO8DVI
+company : CODTECH IT SOLUTIONS id : CT08HUQ
-domain : full stack web development duration : dec to jan 2025 mentor : Muzammil Ahmed
+domain : full stack web development duration : dec to jan 2025 mentor :NEELA SANTHOSH KUMAR
 #output of the code image2

 Overview of the Chat Application Key Features Real-Time Messaging: Utilizes WebSocket to enable real-time communication between the user and a bot.
 Messages are sent and received instantly.